JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-7.png)

-The loop runs 12 times, with `theta` increasing from 0 upwards in steps of pi/6.
-But before each egg is drawn, the entire drawing environment is rotated to `theta` radians and then shifted 'upwards' in the y direction by 150 units ('upwards' because normally the y-axis increases down the drawing; and that's in quotes because when `theta` is π, the direction looks like it's downwards).
+The loop runs 12 times, with `theta` increasing from 0 upwards in steps of π/6.
+But before each egg is drawn, the entire drawing environment is rotated to `theta` radians and then shifted along the y-axis away from the origin by -150 units (the y-axis values usually increase downwards, so when theta is 0 a shift of -150 looks like an upwards shift).
 The `randomhue()` function does what it says, and the `egg()` function is passed the `:fill` action and the radius.

 Notice that the four drawing instructions are encased in a `@layer begin...end` 'shell'.
 Any change made to the drawing environment inside this shell is discarded after each `end`.
-This allows us to make temporary changes to scale, orientation, etc. and discard them easily once the shapes have been placed.
+This allows us to make temporary changes to the scale and rotation, etc. and discard them easily once the shapes have been drawn.

 Rotations and angles are typically specified in radians.
 The positive x-axis (a line from the origin increasing in x) starts off heading due east from the origin, and positive angles are clockwise.
-So the second egg in the previous example was drawn after the axes were rotatated pi/6 radians clockwise.
+So the second egg in the previous example was drawn after the axes were rotatated π/6 radians clockwise.

 You can tell which egg was drawn first — it's overlapped on each side by subsequent eggs.

 #### Thought experiments

-1. What would happen if you translated each egg before you rotated the drawing environment?
+1. What would happen if the translation was `translate(0, 150)` rather than `translate(0, -150)`?

-2. What would happen if the translation was `translate(0, 150)` rather than `translate(0, -150)`?
+2. What would happen if the translation was `translate(150, 0)` rather than `translate(0, -150)`?

-3. What would happen if the translation was `translate(150, 0)` rather than `translate(0, -150)`?
+3. What would happen if you translated each egg before you rotated the drawing environment?

 As well as stroke and fill actions, you can use the path as a clipping region (`:clip`), or as the basis for more shape shifting.